PaleBlueDot-repo/newstok-python-apis/README.md

 ### Setting Up

 1. **Activate a virtual environment:** It's recommended to activate a virtual environment to isolate project dependencies.
-Refer to documentation for your preferred virtual environment manager for specific instructions.

-   Here’s a section you can add to your `README` file that explains how to create, activate, and deactivate a virtual environment:

----

 ## Virtual Environment Setup